MarcinT22/libraryApp/README.md

 7. Expo location (in the future, the user's location will be retrieved and displayed on a map)

 ## Graphic design
-The graphic design was created in Figma and is available on https://www.figma.com/file/w0YgbmubFLsJSnrdruaC7n/LIbrary-App?node-id=0%3A1&t=87NNLhkIF2vFrfef-1
+The graphic design was created in Figma and is available by clicking on this link https://www.figma.com/file/w0YgbmubFLsJSnrdruaC7n/LIbrary-App?node-id=0%3A1&t=87NNLhkIF2vFrfef-1

 ## Mobile App